Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 Why is going to a private dental practice cheaper than going to a public one?

-Private dental practices have real advantages over NHS-registered dental practices.
-In fact, consulting a private dentist includes virtually non-existent waiting times for appointments, and far more developed medical structures, resulting in a much higher quality of dental care.
-But also the possibility of last-minute appointments, a wider choice of dental treatments and dentists recognized for their expertise and the quality of their treatments.
+First of all, it’s important to know that private dental practices have real advantages over NHS-registered dental practices.
+In fact, consulting a private dentist includes virtually non-existent waiting times for appointments, much more developed medical structures leading to a much higher quality of dental care.
+But also the possibility of obtaining last-minute appointments, a wider choice of dental treatments and dentists recognized for their expertise and the quality of their treatments.

 The UK emergency system